Where is the Shed?

 The type of project is up to the individual.

-If advice is required to complete a project we will be happy to make suggestions.
+If advice is required to complete a project there is normally someone who has information they are happy to share.
 We encourage members to be accepting and considerate of others projects.

 What are the safety requirements at the shed?

 Please avoid ‘floaty’ clothing that may get caught in machines.
-Wear closed toed shoes and please tie your hair back when using machines.
+Wear closed toe shoes and please tie your hair back when using machines.

 At the shed

-PPE: Use personal protective equipment such as safety goggles, ear muffs and dust masks when operating machines.
-We will provide you with these if you would like, but you’re welcome to bring your own if you would prefer (they are quite personal items).
+PPE: Use personal protective equipment such as safety goggles, ear muffs/plugs and dust masks when operating machines.
+These items are better provided by individual members as they are quite personal items.

-Safe operating of tools: Once you’re a member you’ll be introduced to the equipment through an induction process.
-Someone will be available to show you how to operate different tools and we aim to run some more workshops about tool use in the future.
+Safe operating of tools: Once you’re a member you’ll be introduced to the equipment through an orientation and induction process.
+Someone will be available to show you how to operate the different tools and answer questions.

 What are the amenities and parking at the Shed?